Jay Gruden

 Jay Michael Gruden (born March 4, 1967) is an American football coach and former quarterback.
 He previously served as the head coach of the Washington Redskins from 2014 to 2019 and as offensive coordinator for the Cincinnati Bengals and Jacksonville Jaguars.
-During his time in the Arena Football League (AFL), he won four ArenaBowls as a player and two more as a head coach.
-Gruden is the younger brother of former NFL head coach Jon Gruden and was an assistant coach of the 2002 Buccaneers team that won Super Bowl XXXVII.
+During his time in the Arena Football League (AFL), Gruden won four ArenaBowls as a player and two more as a head coach.
+He is the younger brother of former NFL head coach Jon Gruden and was an assistant coach of the 2002 Buccaneers team that won Super Bowl XXXVII.

 Early life

-Of Slovene descent, Gruden was born in Tiffin, Ohio, and was raised a Roman Catholic.
-He attended George D. Chamberlain High School in Tampa, Florida, where he played quarterback for the Chamberlain Chiefs high school football team under head coach Billy Turner.
+Of Slovene descent, Gruden was born on March 4, 1967, in Tiffin, Ohio, and was raised a Roman Catholic.
+He attended George D. Chamberlain High School in Tampa, Florida, and played quarterback for the Chamberlain Chiefs high school football team under head coach Billy Turner.
 Gruden earned All-Western Conference First Team recognition.

 College career

 Gruden attended the University of Louisville, where he was a four-year letterman at Louisville Cardinals football team (1985–1988).
-He finished his collegiate career with 7,024 passing yards (as of 2013, fourth all-time for the school), completing 572 of 1049 passes for 44 touchdowns.
+Gruden finished his collegiate career with 7,024 passing yards (as of 2013, fourth all-time for the school), completing 572 of 1,049 passes for 44 touchdowns.
 All four stats still rank in the top five in Cardinals history.
 He also ranks in Louisville's top 10 for yards per completion, passing attempts in a season, and completions in a season.
-He ranks eighth in career completion percentage, seventh in career passing efficiency, and ninth in average yards per game for the Cardinals.
-Gruden threw for over 300 yards in a game six times at Louisville.
+Gruden ranks eighth in career completion percentage, seventh in career passing efficiency, and ninth in average yards per game for the Cardinals.
+He threw for over 300 yards in a game six times at Louisville.
 Gruden led the team to an 8–3 record as a senior, their first winning season in 10 years.

 After his playing career ended, Gruden remained active with the football program at Louisville, gaining his first coaching experience as a student assistant in 1989 and as a graduate assistant in the 1990 and 1991 seasons.